han-yaeger/yaeger-tutorial/docs/interaction.md

 > chapter we will rework the swordfish to a version where only the sword causes
 > a collision.

-## Let Hanny respawn after a collision with the SwordFish
+## Let Hanny respawn after a collision with the swordfish

 Because Hanny is the one who needs to know if she has collided with the swordfish, she will be the one who implements `Collided`.
 We are going to